axeldouglas/cra-template-blip-plugin/template/README.md

 yarn config:plugin

 ```
-> Note: This will replace `PLUGIN_NAME` with the correct project name in the charts files.
+> Note: This command its necessary to avoid manually configuration.
+That will config `./charts` and `appsettings.json` automatically.

 4. Run the project: